 You can also reach us using file transfer protocol at ftp.irs.gov.

 CD-ROM.
 Order Pub.
 1796, Federal Tax Products on CD-ROM, and get:

-- Current year forms, instructions, and publications. - Prior year forms, instructions, and publications. - Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - The Internal Revenue Bulletin.
+- Current year forms, instructions, and publications. - Prior year forms, instructions, and publications. - Frequently requested tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - The Internal Revenue Bulletin.

-Buy the CD-ROM on the Internet at www.irs.gov/cdorders from the National Technical Information Service (NTIS) for \$21 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll

-1-877-CDFORMS (1-877-233-6767) toll free to buy the CD-ROM for \$21 (plus a \$5 handling fee).
+Buy the CD-ROM on the Internet at www.irs.gov/cdorders from the National Technical Information Service (NTIS) for \$21 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD-ROM for \$21 (plus a \$5 handling fee).